Lesson planning, although rarely a favorite, is one of the most critical steps in the teaching process.

 Category #1: Best lesson plan templates in general

-For our first category, we’ve compiled a list of the best editable lesson plan templates in general that can be applied universally across multiple lesson types.
+For our first category, we’ve compiled a list of the best editable lesson plan templates that can be applied universally across multiple lesson types.

 Template #1: Blank lesson plan template